The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 Escalates decisions to the founder

-Executes founder’s direction
+Executes the founder’s direction

 Account lead (Dani’s model):